 Chalk art festival sends out call to Oklahoma artists

 The festival features four categories in which artists may compete: Grades 6 and younger, junior high (grades 7-9), high school (grades 10-12) and college/adult.
-Artists may also collaborate in groups as large as four on a given entry.
+Artists may enter as individuals or collaborate in groups no larger than four per square.

 The work must be completed using water-based, temporary chalk.
 The cost to register is $10 per 6’ by 6’ square and participants register on the day of the event.

 Jacquelyn Knapp, associate professor of art at USAO and festival director, noted that, “Montmartre, named for the arts district in Paris that holds chalk art festivals, is always an exciting and inspiring day of creativity.